 The relationship between chip select, clock, and data is dictated by the SPI mode.
 This device supports SPI modes 0 and 3.
-In both of these modes, data is clocked into the F-RAM on the rising The SPI protocol is controlled by opcodes.
+In The SPI protocol is controlled by opcodes.
 These opcodes specify the commands from the bus master to the slave device.
 After \overline{CS} is activated, the first byte transferred from the bus master is the opcode.
 Following the opcode, any addresses and data are then transferred.
 The \overline{CS} must go inactive after an operation is complete and before a new opcode can be issued.
 The commonly used terms in the SPI protocol are as follows: